-The M_i are all distinct \triangle
+The M_i are all distinct

-Example 41.
-Pipeline Material: We continue Example 24 on Page 15 and Example 29 on Page 19.
+Example 41 Pipeline Material: We continue Example 24 on page 16 and Example 29 on page 19.

-39 When we apply obs_material_sorts_U to any unit u:U we obtain a a type clause stating the material sort LoG for some further undefined liquid or gaseous material, and b a material observer function signature.
+39. When we apply obs_material_sorts_U to any unit u:U we obtain has_materials(u) is a prerequisite for obs_mat_LoG(u) =

+- (a) a type clause stating the material sort LoG for some further undefined liquid or gaseous material, and - (b) a material observer function signature.